calacademy-research/BLATq/blatq_mods.md

 - blatSrc/jkOwnLib/gfClientLib.c
 - blatSrc/lib/fa.c

-The change in blat.c adds another line to the usage block (line beginning with NOTE):
+The change in blat/blat.c inserted at line 68 adds another line to the usage block (line beginning with NOTE):

     "where:\n"
     "   database and query are each either a .fa , .nib or .2bit file,\n" "   or a list these files one file name per line.\n" "   NOTE: fastq files (4 lines per record) allowed in this version.\n\n"

-The change in gfClientLib.c permits records to start with @ as well as > in the header:
+The change in jkOwnlib/gfClientLib.c inserted at line 32 permits records to start with @ as well as > in the header:

     /* Detect .fa files (where suffix is not standardized)
      * by first character being a '>'. */